praveenmunagapati/comelang2/README.md

 # BoehmGC

 If you use -gc option, you can use memory management of boehm GC.
-This require to build with bash clean_self_host.sh
+This require to build with bash clean-self-host.sh

 # Exception